Season’s Greetings from the KE team. Click here for our festive opening hours.

 Were there places you could stop and swim?

-This is one of the things I loved about this walking holiday.
+This is one of the things I loved about this walking holiday in Portugal.
 You always ended up on a glorious beach at some point during the day, sometimes more than once.
 I hadn’t realised before this holiday just how popular the southwest coast of Portugal is for surfing, so when we were taking a break on the beaches, we’d eat our lunch and watch the surfers catching the waves.

 The Atlantic is a lively ocean, so when we went swimming we’d be jumping a few waves to reach a calmer sea beyond.
 It was refreshing, fun and a glorious interlude while out walking in the hot sun.
 On the first day we all got the opportunity to body board too which some of the group really enjoyed.